This post contains affiliate links.

 Here’s What You’ll Need

 Simple is the name of the game when it comes to these ingredients.
 Everything we’re using has the sole purpose of helping the rhubarb to shine!
+This is just an overview, jump to the recipe card for the full list.

 - Vanilla: Adds a touch of warmth and depth to the dish.
 The aromatic vanilla complements the tartness of the rhubarb.

 - Lemon Zest: The lemon zest adds lemon flavor without adding much sour taste (there’s enough of that in the rhubarb!).
-Save the lemon juice for a different recipe (lemon risotto anyone?).
+Save the lemon juice for a different recipe (lemon risotto, anyone?).

 - Salt: A pinch of salt enhances the overall flavor by bringing out the natural sweetness of the rhubarb and balancing the tartness.